-As at 29 April 2019 the responsibilities of the Nomination and Remuneration committee and the Audit and Risk committee were assigned to the Board and will remain for the foreseeable future.
+The responsibilities of the Nomination and Remuneration Committee and the Audit and Risk Committee are assigned to the Board and will remain for the foreseeable future.

 Remuneration report (audited)

 The remuneration report details the key management personnel remuneration arrangements for the consolidated entity, in accordance with the requirements of the Corporations Act 2001 and its Regulations.